 - 1. Flooring should be transported and stored in a neatly stacked fashion on a smooth flat surface.
 Be sure to Inspect the run numbers/production dates on the boxes as different runs may be slightly different, once installed it becomes the installers responsibility. - 2.
-Maintain a constant temperature between 60° and 85°F (18.33° and 29.44°C) before, during, and after installation. - 3.
+Maintain a constant temperature between 60° and 85°F (18.33° and 29.44°C) before, during, and after installation - 3.
 Acclimation is ideal, but not required; flooring should be stored in the areas that it is going to be installed in for a minimal 24 hours to assure equilibrium. - 4.
-Engineered Vinyl flooring should only be installed after other trades have finished and the jobsite has been cleaned and cleared of debris that could potentially damage a finished installation. - 5.
-Inspect flooring for damage, defects, or shading issues before installation; claims for visual defects will not be accepted after cutting and/or installed. - 6.
-Mix and install planks/tiles from several different cartons during installation to ensure a random appearance. - 7.
-Leave 1/4 inch for expansion around the entire perimeter of the flooring. - 8.
+Vinyl Planks should only be installed after other trades have finished and the jobsite has been cleaned and cleared of debris that could potentially damage a finished installation. - 5.
+Flooring can be installed with or without padding; underlayment padding will give your flooring better acoustical properties. - 6.
+Inspect flooring for damage, defects, or shading issues before installation; claims for visual defects will not be accepted after cutting and/or installed. - 7.
+Mix and install planks from several different cartons during installation to ensure a random appearance. - 8.
+Leave 1/4 inch for expansion around the entire perimeter of the flooring. - 9.
+T moldings are recommended at all doorways to prevent separation or buckling issues due to adjoining rooms. - 9.
 Flooring should be protected from direct exposure to UV light by using shades or blinds when necessary.